Siddapura, Uttara Kannada: Transport

 Bus service is provided by KSRTC and a few private bus operators.
 These buses connect Siddapur to elsewhere in Karnataka, as well as a few buses to other states.
 Siddapur is well connected by road to the surrounding area.

 The nearest railway station is along the South Western Railway in Talaguppa (18 km/11 mi away).
 The nearest airport is Hubli Airport, about 120 km from Siddapur.

 Economy

 The main occupation of the residents of Siddapur is agriculture, primarily areca nut cultivation.
 In addition to areca nut, commodities like rice, coffee, pineapple, cardamom, coconut, pepper and vanilla are also grown.
 Other industries include soda making, ice cream making, pineapple juice factories, jackfruit chip mills and banana chip mills.

-Banks with full facilities include SBI, Bank of Baroda and Canara Bank.
-Co-operative banks include Suvarna Co-operative Bank and Bhavana Co-operative Bank.
-Manappuram Finance Ltd. is also present.